RUCAIBox/RecBole/README.md

 We welcome all contributions from bug fixes to new features and extensions.

-We expect all contributions discussed in the issue tracker and going through PRs
+We expect all contributions discussed in the issue tracker and going through PRs.

 ## Cite